jeremy-jewett/Lambdata-DSPT7/README.md

 # Lambdata-DSPT7
-A collection of data science functions
+A collection of data science functions and such.

+## Installation

+todo

+## Usage

+todo